port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform-cloud/terraform-cloud.md

 ---
-sidebar_position: 3
+sidebar_position: 1
-title: Terraform Integration
+title: Terraform Cloud
 description: Terraform integration in Port
 ---

-import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem" import DockerParameters from "../\_terraform_one_time_docker_parameters.mdx"
+import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem" import DockerParameters from "./\_terraform_one_time_docker_parameters.mdx"

-# Terraform
+# Terraform Cloud

 Our Terraform integration allows you to import `workspaces` and `runs` from your Terraform Cloud account into Port, according to your mapping and definition.

-The Terraform Integration for Port enables seamless import and synchronization of `workspaces` and `runs` from your Terraform infrastructure management into Port.
-This integration allows you to effectively monitor and manage your Terraform workspaces and runs within the Port platform.
+The Terraform Cloud Integration for Port enables seamless import and synchronization of `workspaces` and `runs` from your Terraform infrastructure management into Port.
+This integration allows you to effectively monitor and manage your Terraform Cloud workspaces and runs within the Port platform.

-A `Workspace` represents a workspace in Terraform.
+A `Workspace` represents a workspace in Terraform cloud.
 A workspace is a logical environment where Terraform manages infrastructure, such as a set of cloud resources.

 A `Run` represents an instance of Terraform operations (plan, apply, or destroy) executed within a workspace.
 Each run holds information about the operation status, duration, and other relevant metadata.